title

 The imperturbability that Pyrrho sought eluded him.
 He made much money teaching his doctrine of Skepticism, and in his later years he spent much time attacking a philosopher named Arcesilaus, about 44 years his junior, whom he believed had copied his ideas and was endangering his source of wealth.
 It was Arcesilaus who had revived Plato's academy in Athens and changed it to teaching Skepticism.

 From a Skeptic platform, Arcesilaus further abandoned the notion that people could believe anything they wanted.
-From Plato's old academy he argued against another philosophy that had arisen in Hellenist times and was competing for attention: Stoicism.
+At Plato's old academy he argued against another philosophy that had arisen in Hellenist times and was competing for attention: Stoicism.

 Arcesilaus was with Plato in doubting that the senses were a pathway to truth.
 But he did believe in truth.
 This and their skepticism was something the Skeptics never worked out.
-Meanwhile, people would be using Skepticism's position against conclusions as justification for relying on intuition and faith -- no matter the unreliability of these.
-In Skepticism people found justification for believing in their god or gods and practiced religion as insurance against damnation, assuming that it was their religion that provided this assurance and not another religion.
+Meanwhile, people would be using Skepticism's position against conclusions as justification for relying on intuition and faith – no matter the unreliability of these.
+In Skepticism people found justification for believing in their god or gods, and they practiced religion as insurance against damnation, assuming that it was their religion that provided this assurance and not another religion.

-Copyright © 2009-2010 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.